-SEND25 How to Appeal Guide, New Law.
-After the parent has submitted the appeal form, the appeal is registered within 10 working days and the tribunal service will send a letter to parents and to the local authority with case directions setting out the various deadlines and naming a court date.
+After the parent has submitted the appeal form, the appeal is registered within 10 working days and the tribunal service will send a letter to parents and to the local authority with case directions setting out the various deadlines and naming a hearing date.
 The first deadline is for the Local Authority submitting its appeal response.
 The parent's deadline is AFTER this.

 In its response the LA must say whether or not they oppose the appeal and, if they do, they need to explain why.
 The local authority may also apply to strike out the appeal.
-If the local authority misses the deadline for the initial response the tribunal has the power to bar them from taking further part in proceedings, although there is a lot of leeway as the LA is able to submit reasons for delay.
-[SEND25]
+If the local authority misses the deadline for the initial response the tribunal has the power to bar them from taking further part in proceedings, although there is a huge amount of leeway as the LA is able to submit reasons for delay.

 NB very few firms have an education contract for legal aid representation (ie covering tribunals); instead most legal aid firms have education contracts for SEN help and advice but NOT representation (eg Child Law Advice/Corams).
 Exceptions include Sinclairs Law for Wales and Simpson Millar (formerly Maxwell Gillott) for England.
-If you have to pay, you can get an idea of costs from this Simpson Millar guide (See some cases won for parents by Simpson Millar (formerly Maxwell Gillott) here).
 Another well-known firm is Boyes Turner (BTsen) https://www.senexpertsolicitors.co.uk/ and there is also HCB

 What Parents Say